miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 ### Creating a Dockerfile

-In the `conf` directory we will create a Dockerfile which will contain instructions for Docker to build an image.
+In the `conf` directory, we will create a Dockerfile which will contain instructions for Docker to build an image.
 A Docker image is essentially a template containing instructions for Docker to build a container out of.